 -Am I using other people’s research?

-These questions can help writers understand which approach they should take with their writing.
-Three writing styles that are highlighted in our resources are Narrative, Opinion, and Informative Writing.
-All three of these styles have their places and purposes in the world of literature and if writers use the wrong style, their whole message could come out totally twisted and wrong!
+These questions can help writers determine which approach to take in their writing.
+The three writing styles highlighted in our resources are Narrative, Opinion, and Informative Writing.
+All three of these styles have their places and purposes in the world of literature, and if writers use the wrong style, their whole message could come out totally twisted and wrong!
 So, what is the difference between Narrative, Opinion, and Informative writing?
-Let’s take a quick look at all three of the styles.
+Let’s take a quick look.

 NARRATIVE WRITING

-Narrative pieces tell stories with an element of time and include a beginning, middle, and end.
+Narrative pieces tell stories over time and include a beginning, middle, and end.
 Think about Cinderella!
-There are story elements like a narrator, setting, characters, problems, and solutions all within one piece of writing.
+There are story elements like a narrator, setting, characters, problems, and solutions, all within one piece of writing.
 There is suspense and a climax as the plot unfolds.
 Within a narrative piece, the author will include words and phrases that bring the story to life.
 They create imagery—a picture in your mind.
 However, be aware that narrative writing is not reserved for fairytales and fiction!
 Students could narrate the life of their favorite musician, their dog, or their own life.
 More experienced writers will have an underlying theme to their story.

 OPINION WRITING

 Students should use Opinion Writing styles when forming their own arguments.
 Whereas Narratives tell stories, Opinion pieces aim to convince others of something.
 In these papers, it’s very important for students to state their opinion, as well as to provide supportive reasons that strengthen their argument.
-Oftentimes, the author adds a personal experience or another person’s experience to reach the readers’ emotions and create a believable impression.
+Often, the author adds a personal or another person’s experience to appeal to readers’ emotions and create a believable impression.
 In upper elementary grades and above, opinion pieces should include facts, quotes, and statistics from trustworthy sources to achieve credibility.
-Help students understand that they should not express their opinion with threatening words.

 INFORMATIVE WRITING

 Informative Writings are similar to lab reports, in which a scientist writes and presents their findings to inform the reader of the experiment.
-Informative pieces have technical layouts which include a table of contents to aid the reader in finding specific topics, subtopics, glossaries, and works cited pages.
+Informative pieces have technical layouts that include a table of contents to help readers find specific topics and subtopics, as well as glossaries and works cited pages.
 Whereas Narrative writings are organized chronologically to depict a plot and storyline, Informative pieces are organized according to how the author wants to present important details about the subject.
-Illustrations, charts, diagrams, and maps are all useful visuals to reinforce data within Informative writing.
+Illustrations, charts, diagrams, and maps are all useful visuals for reinforcing data in Informative writing.

 Let’s take a closer look at the comparison.
-Below you will find a chart showing the differences between the 3 types of writing.
+Below is a chart showing the differences among the 3 types of writing.

-With our Rockstar Writers® programs with Step-by-Step Writing®, students will learn more in-depth about the differences and similarities of these three popular writing styles.
+Through our Rockstar Writers® programs with Step-by-Step Writing®, students will learn more in-depth about the differences and similarities among these three popular writing styles.
 Through modeling and mentor text, they will develop their own effective essays.
-Learning and practicing different writing styles will equip students with the skills and knowledge they need to help make them the best writers they can be!
+Learning and practicing different writing styles will equip students with the skills and knowledge they need to become the best writers they can be!

 CLICK TO LEARN MORE ABOUT ROCKSTAR WRITERS